paulbrylinski/restaurant_api/README.md

 </p>

 <h3>Tools Used:</h3>
-<p>The tools used in this project were Django, Django ORM, Docker Compose, PostgreSQL, Github</p>
+<p>The tools used in this project were Django, Django ORM, Docker Compose, PostgreSQL, Github, Deployed to Amazon AWS (since deleted) using nginx and EC2</p>

 endpoint paths, methods, perameters